 - Judicial Review in Federal District Court – Must be filed within 90 days of the Medicare Appeals Council decision.
 This appeal is heard in federal court before a judge, and may include witnesses and testimony.

-Fighting ZPIC findings, as well as stopping recoupment in the first two stages of appeal, is a challenging endeavor – but it can be handled effectively by attorneys experienced in health care law, audits, and provider defense.
+Fighting UPIC findings, as well as stopping recoupment in the first two stages of appeal, is a challenging endeavor – but it can be handled effectively by attorneys experienced in health care law, audits, and provider defense.

 Place Your Trust in Proven Health Care Law Attorneys

 As recognized leaders in health care law, Hendershot Cowart P.C. provides trusted advice, counsel, and legal representation to providers in a range of matters involving Medicare and UPIC audits, recoupment, fraud, and appeals across the state of Texas.
 Because UPIC audits create exposure to troubling outcomes, no time should be wasted in consulting with proven professionals.

 Call (713) 909-7323 to request an initial consultation.